 line breaks are indicated by a [Ln Brk] code; paragraph breaks are

 usually indicated by a [HRt] code or a [Para Style] code.
 All of them

-tell WordPerfect where to start a new line.
+tell WordPerfect where to break the text and start a new line, but it's

 Advantages: If you need individual lines or paragraphs inside a given paragraph style [including inside WordPerfect's built-in Heading styles, outline and bullet lists, automatically numbered lists, or paragraph borders (see Format, Paragraph)] that -